Instagram and TikTok to Plan Travel:

 Using Google to Research Your Travel

-Alright, you’ve finally accepted that you shouldn’t use TikTok or Instagram to plan travel.
+Alright, you’ve finally accepted that using TikTok and Instagram to plan travel is not a great strategy.
 Let’s say you’re thinking about going to Greece in June.
 You definitely want to island hop and swim, but also enjoy some cultural attractions.
 Maybe you’re not on a student backpacker budget but you’re not going to be renting a yacht either.

 Start your travel planning research with more detailed search terms like: